datastructures-js/linked-list/README.md

 ```

 ### .find(cb)
-returns the first node that returns true from the callback.
+returns the first node that returns true from the callback or null if nothing found.

 <table>
   <tr><th align="center" colspan="2">params</th></tr>